 Here are 7 of the hardest people to lead:

-Know it all – It’s difficult to lead someone who won’t listen, because they don’t think they have a need for what you have to say.
-They think they know more than you…and everyone else.
+It’s difficult to lead someone who won’t listen, because they don’t think they have a need for what you have to say.
+They think they know more than you – and everyone else.
 They may or may not, but it makes them very hard to lead.

-Gifted leaders – Don’t misunderstand this one.
+Don’t misunderstand this one.
 I don’t mean they try to be difficult.
 They just bring higher expectations for those who try to lead them.
-I have had some very successful retired pastors in my churches.
-I love having them…but they keep me on my toes!
-(And, that’s a good thing.)
+I have had some very successful retired pastors in my churches and on our staff.
+Our staff is full of seasoned ministers with more experience in ministry than me.
+I love having them, but they keep me on my toes!
+(And, this is a good thing.)

-Wounded – Wounded people are more resistant to being led to something new until they heal.
-I’ve had staff members who came to our church injured.
+Wounded people are more resistant to being led to something new until they heal.
+I’ve had a number staff members who came to our church injured.
+I actually love this as a Kingdom ministry.
 I knew before I could effectively lead them I had to help them heal from their past.

-Traditionalist – This may not be the right word, perhaps risk-averse would be better, but leadership always involve change.
+Leadership always involve change.
 Always.
 Without change there is no need for leadership.
 So, those who cling so tightly to the past are harder to lead to something new.
 There is nothing wrong with tradition or with enjoying the memories of the past.
-It’s when someone’s love of our history prevents them from embracing their future that it becomes difficult leading them.
+It’s when someone’s love of our history prevents them from embracing their future it becomes difficult leading them.

 I’m sure I missed some.
 The fact is everyone can be difficult to lead at times and during seasons.
 It’s what makes leadership fun, right?
 Seriously, all of these scenarios and types of people serve a role.
 Whether or not they prove to be a good fit for your team, they sharpen our skills of leadership.